paramireze/paramireze.github.io/_posts/2018-07-14-navigation.markdown

 ![Segue]({{ '/assets/ios/july/segue.jpeg' }})

-TIL `segue` is to transition and `segway` is a product.
-Anyways, I am now at the point that I have two fully operational `View Controllers`.
+TIL that `segue` is "to transition" and `segway` is a name of the product.
+Anyways, I am now at the point where I have two fully operational `View Controllers`.
 The next step to build the Meal Tracker app is to add a `Navigation Controller`.
 Navigation controllers provides the navigation controls for each scene.
 It will also manage a `View Controller` hierarchy.

 # View Controllers
 a `View Controller` is a view that handle navigation controls for a page.
 View controllers are organized in the Navigation Controllers `Navigation Stack`.
 The  navigation stack is how the various scenes are organized when someone uses the navigation controls.
 Developers can then use `segues` to manage adding or removing view controllers from the stack.

 ![View Controllers]({{ '/assets/ios/july/nav_diagram.png' }})